wyy511511/AlwaysTop/README.md

 ## Feature

+Resizable small bar as the top/front window.

 Use screenshot to mark the useful expression.

 ## How to install and use
+I only plan to develop for **MacOS**.

 I am working on improve and release it as dmg.

 ## Recommended Tools for Use:

 Global speed extension for popular browsers to adjust video playback speed.
 SongLingo, a tool designed for language learners who want to use songs as a resource for language practice.